-Depending on the mode ('Overview of functions by model and LCOS version' \rightarrow page 715), devices with an integrated switch can enable some of the LAN ports to be used as additional WAN ports for connecting to external DSL modems.
+Depending on the model ('Overview of functions by model and LCOS version' \rightarrow page 17-18), devices with an integrated switch can enable some of the LAN ports to be used as additional WAN ports for connecting to external DSL modems.
 These ports are listed in the interface table as separate DSL interfaces (DSL-1, DSL-2, etc.).
-The DSL ports are activated as DSL interfaces in teh WAN interfaces list, configured with the up- and downstream rates and allocated to the switch ports in the LAN interfaces list (example: LANCOM Wireless 1811DSL):
+The DSL ports are activated as DSL interfaces in teh WAN interfaces list, configured with the up- and downstream rates and allocated to the switch ports in the LAN interfaces list (example: LANCOM Wireless 1811DSL)

-Port Allocation Connectors MDI mode Private mode
+Port Allocation Connections MDI mode Private mode

 LAN -1 LAN -1 Auto Auto No

 LAN -2 LAN -1 Auto Auto No

 LAN -3 LAN -1 Auto Auto No

 LAN -4 LAN -1 Auto Auto No

 WAN DSL-1 Auto Auto No

-- The column 'Port' contains the description of the associated port as marked on the back cover of the device. - The utilization of the port is listed In the column 'Allocation': - None: The port is deactivated - LAN-1: The port is allocated to the LAN - DSL-1, DSL-2, ...: The port is allocated to one of the DSL interfaces - Monitor: The port is a monitor port, i.e. everything received at the other ports is output via this port.
+- The column 'Port' contains the description of the associated port as marked on the back cover of the device. - The utilization of the port is listed In the column 'Allocation': - □ None: The port is deactivated - ☐ LAN-1: The port is allocated to the LAN - □ DSL-1, DSL-2, ...: The port is allocated to one of the DSL interfaces - ☐ Monitor: The port is a monitor port, i.e. everything received at the other ports is output via this port.
 A packet sniffer such as Ethereal can be connected to this port, for example.

 The allocation of DSL ports to the Ethernet ports can be chosen freely.
-An effective solution is to allocate the DSL ports in the reverse order to the ports at the switch (for example: LANCOM Wireless 1811 DSL):
+A well-arranged assignment can be achieved by assigning the DSL ports in reversed order to the ports on the switch (for example: LANCOM Wireless 1811 DSL):

-- 1 LAN4 > DSL-2
+- 1 LAN4 ▷ DSL-2

-- 2 LAN3 ▷ DSL-3
+- 2 LAN3 DSL-3

 - 3 LAN2 > DSL-4

-- 4 LAN1 > LAN-1: This port remains reserved for the LAN.
+- 4 LAN1 ► LAN-1: This port remains reserved for the LAN.

-- 5 WAN ▷ DSL-1: (dedicated WAN port for the device)
+- 6 WAN ▷ DSL-1: (dedicated WAN port for the device)